jyoung/ods/docker/readme.md

 Setup a local Postgres install with Docker

-This guide based on https://info.crunchydata.com/blog/easy-postgresql-10-and-pgadmin-4-setup-with-docker
+This was guide was orignally based on https://info.crunchydata.com/blog/easy-postgresql-10-and-pgadmin-4-setup-with-docker

+It now works with docker compose to spin up postgres, pgadmin and redis.

 ## Set Config Values
 Edit the pg-env and pgadmin-env files.